svanderburg/libprocreact/README.md

 -----------------------------------------------------------------
 The previously shown abstractions work well for functions returning a byte, boolean, or void-functions.
-However, it may also be desirable to implement asynchronous functions returning more complex data, such as strings or an array of strings.
+However, it may also be desirable to implement asynchronous functions returning more complex data, such as strings or arrays of strings.
 For example:

 ```C
 #include <stdlib.h>